rritec/powerbi/README.md

 	- Disconnect Power BI
 	- Get list of workspaces
 	- Get list of users
-	- Add user to workspace
+	- Add users to workspaces
-	- Remove user from workspace
+	- Remove users from workspaces
 	- Create New Workspace
 	- Export list of reports
 	- Export list of dashboards
+	- Backup list of reports/dashboards
+	- Create Empty Dashboard
+	- provide security to users using power shell script
 1. **Deployment Pipelines**
 	- What is environment
 	- Types of environments